 A normal person might just do this using the marker tool in the piano roll section of a DAW, but where’s the fun in that?
-So guess what, I decided to build this generic tool, which nobody asked for, that would take in any string, and turn it into MIDI.

 Before we go there though, what about existing solutions?
 I’ve heard of Algoart and similar software, but they don’t really do what I want them to.
 So here we are.